geokit/geokit-rails/README.markdown

     Location.distance_between(from, to)

 with optional parameters :units and :formula.
-Values for :units can be :miles or :kms with :miles as the default.
+Values for :units can be :miles, :kms (kilometers), or :nms (nautical miles) with :miles as the default.
 Values for :formula can be :sphere or :flat with :sphere as the default.  :sphere gives you Haversine calculations, while :flat gives the Pythagoreum Theory.
 These defaults persist through out the plug-in.